zumasys/docs/site/jbase/faq/backups-using-veeam/windows-restore/README.md

 # Restoring data from a Windows Veeam backup

-When a Veeam Windows backupis made, the backup files can be inspected in File Explorer:
+When a Veeam Windows backup is made, the backup files can be inspected in File Explorer:

 ![Windows_Restore_1](./windows_restore_1.png)